Theatre of Blood: Critical reception

-Theatre of Blood maintains an 88% "fresh" approval rating on Rotten Tomatoes from 40 reviews with the critics' consensus being: "Deliciously campy and wonderfully funny, Theater of Blood features Vincent Price at his melodramatic best."
+On the review aggregator website Rotten Tomatoes, 88% of 41 critics' reviews are positive.
+The website's consensus reads: "Deliciously campy and wonderfully funny, Theater of Blood features Vincent Price at his melodramatic best."
+On Metacritic, the film has a weighted average score of 81 out of 100 based on 11 critics, which the site labels as "universal acclaim".

 The Monthly Film Bulletin wrote: "Although his schematic vengeance invites comparison with that of the Abominable Dr. Phibes, ...
 Edward Lionheart happily turns out to be a villain of infinitely higher calibre. ...
 Douglas Hickox's direction is fairly adroit: he makes effective use of locations, and a constantly moving camera prevents the brazen theatricality of the whole scheme becoming too overt.
 He also sustains a reasonable amount of tension by keeping the murders on the level of grand guignol rather than farce; but in order to sustain our interest, it would have been necessary to reserve some surprises for the last third of the film, and here both script and direction begin to flag.
 The killing of Meredith Merridrew (Robert Morley) by forcing him to eat his pet poodles remains merely unpleasant, though Lionheart has by this time become such a generally sympathetic character that the conventional denouement is both tedious and irritating.
 Indeed, Price's superb antics have so effectively upstaged the other performers that the last remaining critic's refusal to alter his original judgment emerges as an act of crass stupidity rather than courage."

 The Los Angeles Times called it "quite possibly the best horror film Vincent Price has ever made.
 Certainly it affords him the best role he has ever had in the genre.
 A triumph of witty, stylish Grand Guignol, it allows Price to range richly between humour and pathos."

 The film is sometimes considered to be a spoof or homage of The Abominable Dr. Phibes.
 Similarities with the earlier film include a protagonist who is presumed dead and is seeking revenge; nine intended victims, one of whom works directly with Scotland Yard and survives; themed murders rooted in literature; and a young female sidekick.